expverhno3/leetcode-repo/README.md

 ### 验证栈序列

-- id: 983
+- id: 946
 - name: validate-stack-sequences
-- tag: Stack, Array, Simulation
+- tag: Stack, Array, Simulation, MARK
+- how
+  - basically keep pushing into stack, until we meet the element that needs to be pushed into "popped".
+Then keep popping.
+After that continue pushing element. we just need to know when to pop, so if this operation is viable, stack temporarily store numbers should be empty

 ### Z 字形变换